dvklopfenstein/goatools_simulation/README.md

 Simulated FDRs appear higher than alpha (0.05) (A2-A4) because some study genes which are not enriched in _Humoral response_ actually have real enrichment in processes other than _Humoral response_ in the associations, but were not tagged as _False Nulls_.
-Compensating for untagged enrichments is shown in Figure 1.
+Compensating for untagged enrichments is shown in Figure 1 above.

 ![figure](doc/logs/fig_goea_100to000_004to124_N00050_00020_humoral_rsp.png)
 **Observations:**
 * Small groups of study genes (e.g. 4 genes and sometimes 16 genes) show low sensitivity (blue bars in B2-B5, green bars in B2-B3), meaning study genes enriched in _Humoral Response_ in very small study gene groups may not be detected.
+* The poor simulated FDR values (A2-A4 for groups of 64 and 124 genes) are an artifact of not properly marking the input genes as enriched when they are.

 ## Benjamini/Hochberg-Only Simulations
 Simulations of the underlying Benjamini/Hochberg multiple test correction are a subset of the GOEA simulations.
-Study sets in these simulations contain hypotheses test results (P-values), versus study sets in GOEA simulations which contain genes with various levels of enrichments.
+Study sets in these simulations contain hypotheses test results (P-values), versus study sets in GOEA simulations which contain genes with various percentages of enrichments.

 ### Simulation Inputs
 The simulation inputs are groups of hypothesis test results (P-values) tagged as